The period for applying for the 2015 projects has now passed

 How to apply

 You will be contacted shortly after the deadline if you have been invited for an interview.
-An interview session will be organised in March 2014 at ESAC (date will be announced in 2014), where you have the opportunity to talk to each tutor of the projects of your interest.
-If you are unable to attend the interview session, telephone interviews will be held.
+An interview day at ESAC is being organised for 24th February 2015 where you have the opportunity to talk to each tutor of the projects of your interest.
+If you are unable to attend the interview session, telephone/web interviews will be held.

 How to get to ESAC